 On August 12, 2021, the U.S. Food and Drug Administration (FDA) amended the emergency use authorizations (EUAs) for both the Pfizer-BioNTech COVID-19 Vaccine and the Moderna COVID-19 Vaccine to allow for the use of a third dose in certain immunocompromised individuals.

-The Centers for Disease Control (CDC) approved this recommendation.
+The (CDC) approved this recommendation.

 Immunocompromised individuals include the following: